vasukesan/verify_lease/README.txt

 Usage:
 1. Fill out the information about the lease on the website.

 2. When complete, click on the "L" icon in the top right corner of the browser.
-The program will scan the page for errors.
+The program will scan the page.
+All fields that need to be calculated will automatically be filled.
 If there are errors, they will be a highlighted in red and a detailed comment will apear.
 Fix any errors.

 3. Repeat step 2 until the page turns green.
 This indicates that no errors were found.